Linguistics and Human Brain: A Perspective of Computational Neuroscience: Foundational Insights and Framework Shifts in Language-Brain Computational Research

 This limitation prompted subsequent work to move beyond purely sequential models by incorporating hierarchical syntactic structure.
 Researchers introduced phrase structure grammars, recursive syntactic models, or explicit syntactic representations to examine whether hierarchical dependencies improve explanation of neural data.
 Results indicate that hierarchical information contributes uniquely to explaining EEG and fMRI responses, suggesting that human language processing integrates both local lexical statistics and abstract structural dependencies \cite{shain2020fmri,brennan2019hierarchical}.
 Related work further suggests that such hierarchical and combinatorial structure is reflected in distributed cortical responses during both speech perception and production, a pattern that is also evident in intracranial recordings with distinct temporal dynamics across temporal and frontal language areas \cite{oganian2019speech}.

 Methodologically, the growing diversity of linguistic models—ranging from sequential surprisal-based approaches to hierarchical syntactic representations—necessitated a common analytical framework for systematic comparison.
 In this context, the neural encoding framework emerged as a central analytical tool.
-This approach uses internal representations from computational models to predict neural responses, or learns mappings from neural activity to linguistic features.
+This approach uses internal representations from computational models to predict neural responses, thereby enabling quantitative comparison between model-derived linguistic features and brain activity.
 It enables comparison across models and examination of how model architecture, training scale, or input representations affect prediction performance \cite{wehbe2014aligning,toneva2019interpreting}.
 Findings from encoding studies suggest that lexical semantics, syntactic structure, and semantic updating processes all contribute to model–brain correspondence.
 Such encoding approaches have proven particularly effective for speech data, as model-derived features can predict high-frequency cortical activity during naturalistic listening and speaking \cite{moses2016neural}.

 Complementary to encoding approaches, decoding frameworks reverse the mapping by treating neural activity patterns themselves as representations of linguistic content and training classifiers to distinguish stimuli or semantic categories directly from brain data \cite{smith2005construct}.
 This perspective highlights the discriminability and generalization properties of neural representations, though challenges remain regarding interpretability and construct validity.
 Decoding studies further demonstrate that phonetic, lexical, and semantic information can be reliably recovered from cortical activity during speech, with particularly clear evidence from ECoG recordings \cite{pasley2012reconstructing}.